SacrificialDove/SacrificialDove/README.md

 <br clear="left"/>

 #### My name is Eleanore, though I'm more commonly referred to as Lyn.
-Nicknames / petnames are alright
+Nicknames / petnames are all right

 <details>
 <summary> Important Information</summary>